Social Work, Bachelor of Social Work

 - Demonstrate ethical and professional behavior;

-- Advance human rights and social, economic and environmental justice;
+- Advance human rights and social, racial, economic, and environmental justice;

-- Engage is practice-informed research and research-informed practice;
+- Engage in practice-informed research and research-informed practice;

 - Engage in policy practice;